shadpre/3rd_semester_exercises/README.md

 - Weeks are divided into individual "days", like "programming day 1" or "systems development day 2" of that particular week.
 - Each day will have a README.md file(embedded into Moodle) with the info about that particular day (presentation topics, links, documentation, etc.) The Exercises, however, must all be accessed from the repository.

-All exercises/projects have a task, a success criteria(goal) and a learning objective(why I made this / what I want you to understand).

-With few exceptions I made all exercises and projects myself (it is noted when that is not the case).
-If you have any problems, please reach out to me, I'd be delighted to help.

 Semester info is still on Moodle here: https://moodle.easv.dk/course/view.php?id=2906

 I recommend starting out by reading this file to get some basic info about this Programming II and Systems Development II.

-Please note, I also keep my presentations slides for each lecture in here, because I want a high level of transparency towards you.
-However, the slides are not meant to be "read" - they are just used for presenting, so I know what order I'm going to say/show things.
-If you want to read, please see the relevant literature+documentation for each lecture.

 **Best regards,**<br>
 **Alex**